sweeneychris/TheiaSfM/docs/source/sfm.rst

 .. class:: Track

-A :class:`Track` represents a feature that has been matached over potentially many images.
+A :class:`Track` represents a feature that has been matched over potentially many images.
 When a feature appears in multiple images it typically means that the features correspond to the same 3D point.
 These 3D points are useful constraints in SfM reconstruction, as they represent the "structure" in